bookchainio/steem-whitepaper/SteemWhitePaper.md

 Bandwidth used by an individual user should be measured over a suitably long period of time to allow that user to time-shift their usage.
 Users tend to login, do many things at once, then logout.
 This means that their bandwidth over a short period of time may appear much higher than if viewed over a longer period of time.
 If the time window is stretched too far then the reserve ratio will not adjust fast enough to respond to short-term surges, if the window is too short then clustering usage will have too big of an impact on normal users.

 In our estimate it should be sufficient to measure the average weekly bandwidth usage of users.
 Every time a user signs a transaction, that transaction is factored into their own individual moving average.
-Any time a user’s moving average exceeds the current network limit their transaction is delayed until their average falls below the limit.
+Any time a user's moving average exceeds the current network limit their transaction is delayed until their average falls below the limit.

 ### Example Implementation

-Let B equal a user’s average bandwidth at time T. Let W equal the number of seconds per week, and let N equal the size of the new transaction that occurred S seconds after T. Given this information the blockchain can calculate the new average bandwidth for a user as:
+Let B equal a user's average bandwidth at time T. Let W equal the number of seconds per week, and let N equal the size of the new transaction that occurred S seconds after T. Given this information the blockchain can calculate the new average bandwidth for a user as:

     Bnew = MIN(0,B * (W-S) / W) + N * S / W
     Tnew = T + S